vetrovdan/stats220/README.md

 - an online cloud storage for my code ☁️
 - a psuedo-portfolio for any current or future projects 🧑🏼‍💻
-- a place where people can see my code and, hopefully give me A+'s 🤭
+- a place where markers can see my code and, hopefully give me A+'s 🤭

 ### study plan 📖 ###
 1. start on my projects and labs early